Gazntyno/madApprentice/README.md

 Some projects using OpenGL will be uploaded into this repo too.
 Throughout my journery I will also be learning the basics of source control.
 I have the intention of being able to contribute to other repositories in the furture.
+I want to learn to collaborate effectively on software projects.